asanchezyali/asanchezyali/README.md

 ## About Me 🧠

-I'm a senior software developer with a strong background in mathematics and solid experience in traditional software development, along with projects involving AI and blockchain technologies.
-Proficient in Python, JavaScript, C, and Rust, I can tackle diverse challenges, from standard applications to innovative solutions in AI and blockchain.
+I'm a software developer with a background in mathematics and experience in both traditional software development and projects involving AI and blockchain.
+Skilled in Python, JavaScript, C, and Rust, I work on a variety of applications, including AI-driven models and decentralized solutions.

-My grounding in mathematical principles enhances my approach to software engineering and data analysis.
-In AI, I have experience with machine learning algorithms, neural networks, and natural language processing.
-In blockchain, I’m familiar with smart contract development and decentralized applications.

 Driven by a critical, curious, and creative mindset, I continuously explore new ideas and stay updated with cutting-edge technologies.
 This approach allows me to develop efficient, scalable solutions and make meaningful contributions to challenging projects across various domains of computer science and mathematics.